 The best Mortar and Pestle set will cost you under $14.
 This kitchen gadget has a beautiful porcelain finish, but the interior is unpolished and rough for easy spice grinding.
-Grinding spices can be messy, so be sure to use to use the coaster to catch the excess spices and avocado.
+Grinding spices can be messy, so be sure to use the coaster to catch the excess spices and avocado.
 The bamboo grip creates a steady hold when grinding.
 This isn't Beauty and the Beast, you don't need kitchen dishware flying around everywhere!

 This cookware comes in a variety of different mediums.
 A Marble mortar and pestle set is common and can create a fine powder.
 Before buying see what qualities are most important.
-Heavy-duty, the countertop mortar and pestle should be made from non-porous materials.
+Heavy-duty, the countertop mortar, and pestle should be made from non-porous materials.
 Is it important to be dishwasher safe?
 Does it have a non-slip bottom?
 Would you rather have a stone mortar or a porcelain mortar?

 I love going to Mexican restaurants where they made tableside guacamole.
 If your mortar & pestle set is big enough, you can also make tableside guacamole like they do at the restaurant.
 Toss in some avocados, cilantro, tomatoes, onions, and lime juice for the freshest guacamole.

 2. Prepare Pesto

 A summertime favorite, pesto can be made using a mortar and pestle rather than the food processor or blender.
 Place all of the ingredients like basil, pine nuts, garlic, Parmesan cheese, and olive oil and crush into a paste.
 The flavor will turn out even better and you know Grandma would approve of how old school this looks.